sgchun/nps/README.md

 $ ./nps_check.sh part testdata/Test1/npsdat/ 60
 ```

 7. **Estimate per-partition shrinkage weights.** Then, we estimate the per-partition shrinkage weights using `npsR/nps_weight.R`.
-We also provide two optimal utilities.
+We also provide two optional utilities: `npsR/nps_train_AUC.R`, which reports the AUC statistics of prediction in training cohort, and `npsR/nps_plot_shrinkage.R`, which plots the overall curve of GWAS effect sizes re-weighted by per-partition shrinkage.
+Both tools take the average of NPS run on shifted windows. `npsR/nps_plot_shrinkage.R` will save the shrinkage curve plot in the pdf file path given as second argument (`Test1.nps.pdf`).

 ```bash
 # Same on clusters and for batch processing (no parallelization)
 $ Rscript npsR/nps_weight.R testdata/Test1/npsdat/ 0